Local Resources in Washington County, Oregon

 - Bottle Drop (Beaverton, Forest Grove and Tigard) - Redeem your bottles and cans in dedicated facilities for this purpose.
 It pays to create an account in order to get 20% more on your returned items at participating stores.

-- UPS and other mail stores - Drop off your packing peanuts and other packaging supplies for reuse.
-Some stores only take the type they sell, so call ahead for non-UPS stores.
-Postal Works in Tanasbourne area also reuses packaging supplies.
+- Mail stores - Drop off your packing peanuts and other packaging supplies for reuse.
+Some stores only take the type they sell, so call ahead.
+Postal Works in Tanasbourne is one location that reuses packaging supplies.

 - Ecobinary (Beaverton) and Computer Drive Connection (Cornelius) accept computer and electronic related equipment and components for reuse and recycling.
 Check their web sites for details.